BenoitValdes/vscode-clarisseport/README.md

 ## Requirements

-You have to install [Node.js](https://nodejs.org/en/) and install [python-shell](https://github.com/extrabacon/python-shell).
+You have to install active the command port inside clarisse:
-> npm install -g python-shell
+`Edit>Preferences...>Application>Command Port`: Check enable and set the port that you want

 ## Extension Settings